frctl/fractal.build/docs/guide/06-core-concepts/04-context-data.md

  First you'll need to make sure you have installed Faker in your component library project - `npm install faker --save`.

- And now let's look at an example `member-list.config.js` file and see how we can use Faker to dynamically generate a list of members for us.
+ Now let's look at an example `member-list.config.js` file and see how we can use Faker to dynamically generate a list of members for us.

  ```js
  // member-list.config.js